-The majority of the Group's interest rate risk arising from non-trading asset and liability positions, with the exception of some entities, has been transferred through internal transactions to the Markets business division within the Corporate & Investment Bank group division.
+The majority of the Group's interest rate risk arising from non-trading asset and liability positions, with the exception of some entities, has been transferred through internal transactions to the Markets business division within the Corporate Banking & Securities Corporate Division.
 This internally transferred interest rate risk is managed on the basis of value-at-risk, as reflected in trading portfolio figures.
 Deutsche Bank AG, Bangkok Branch has no interest rate risk in banking book.

-Operational risk
+Operational Risk